 All this is here to tell you what you probably already know – a target letter is very serious and you should react seriously to getting one.
 You shouldn’t be taking it lightly.
 If you’re researching lawyers – that’s a good first step.

-The first consideration, and one that can’t be overstated enough, is to talk to a lawyer before you talk to the agents or prosecutor.
+The first consideration, and one that can’t be overstated enough, is to talk to a lawyer before you talk to the law enforcement agents or prosecutor.
 This is true whether you have already been interviewed about the investigation or not.
-It does not matter whether you know you are innocent and want to explain yourself, or whether you believe you did something wrong and want to accept what comes in.
+It does not matter whether you know you are innocent and want to explain yourself, or whether you believe you did something wrong and want to accept what comes in from the indictment.
 You may have heard the Miranda warning on TV or movies explaining that what you say “can and will” be used against you.
 That is true.
 There can be severe and permanent negative outcomes if you talk to prosecutors or agents.
-These include the very real risk of getting charged with “Making a False Statement to a Federal Official” if the prosecutors and agents think what you are telling them is untrue.
+These include the very real risk of getting charged with “Making a False Statement to a Federal Official” if the prosecutors and FBI agents think what you are telling them is untrue.
 Innocent comments can be misinterpreted or misunderstood or made to sound sinister by strong prosecutors.

 Also, accused people should also avoid talking to potential witnesses about the case – and you should be especially careful because you don’t know who could be a witness, who could be working for the government as an informant, or even if the government is tapping your phone or intends to capture your emails.

 Target letters typically ask you to take some affirmative action.
-Sometimes the letter just tells you to hire a lawyer and have them get in touch with the federal prosecutor investigating the case.
+Sometimes the information in the letter just tells you to hire a lawyer and have them get in touch with the federal prosecutor investigating the case.
 As explained above, this is a wise course of action.
 But other times prosecutors go further in their letters, sometimes inviting you to (for example) voluntarily testify before the grand jury.
 And you may be tempted to do so, or may be tempted to call the prosecutor and explain your side of the story.
 But you should think long and hard about whether that is a good thing to do.
 Be aware that you can make your situation much worse by trying to explain your side of the story too early.
 You should talk to a lawyer before you do so.

 The good news is that you have different courses of action available to you.